+Radioactive emissions are monitored at the TPL, and BLIP.
 The samplers in the TPL exhaust duct and the exhaust stack for BLIP are equipped with glass-fiber filters that capture samples of airborne particulate matter generated at these facilities (see Figure 4-3 for locations).
 The filters are collected and analyzed weekly for gross alpha and beta activity.
-Particulate filter analytical results for gross alpha and beta activity in 2011 are reported in Table 4-2.
-The average gross alpha and beta airborne activity levels for samples collected from the BLIP exhaust stack were 0.0006 and 0.2520 pCi/m3, respectively.
-Annual average gross alpha and beta airborne activity levels for samples collected from the TPL were 0.0011 and 0.0240 pCi/m3, respectively.
+Particulate filter analytical results for gross alpha and beta activity in 2012 are reported in Table 4-2.
+The average gross alpha and beta airborne activity levels for samples collected from the BLIP exhaust stack were 0.0011 and 0.0182 pCi/m, respectively.
+Annual average gross alpha and beta airborne activity levels for samples collected from the TPL were 0.0013 and 0.0145 pCi/m, respectively.